9 Types of Parent-Adult Child Estrangement

 7 Mutual or Complex Rupture Both sides withdraw through escalation, triangulation, instability, immaturity, or unresolved conflict.

-8 Cognitive or Emotional Impairment Rupture shaped by dementia, cognitive decline, paranoia, severe instability, perception of reality, or impairment that changes behavior and relationship safety.
+8 Cognitive or Emotional Impairment Rupture shaped by dementia, cognitive decline, paranoia, severe emotional instability, distorted perception of reality, or impairment that changes behavior and relationship safety.

 9 Elder Abuse or Undue Influence Estrangement shaped by isolation, manipulation, gatekeeping, or financial exploitation of a vulnerable parent by outsiders or family.